Code-Institute-Submissions/webzone-milestone-project-three/README.md

 ### User Stories

-* As a user, I want a blogging site where I can read posts about web development.
+* As a user, I want a blogging site where I can read blog posts about web development.

+* As a user, I want to be able to create an account.

+* As a user, I want to be able to sign-in and sign-out of my account.

 * As a user, I want to be able to create my own posts about web development so that I can inspire others.